When Creative Differences Arise

 It’s not easy to let go of personal tastes, but it is a necessary habit to form in this business.

 Relying solely on the subjective outlooks of a select few leaves room for (potentially disastrous) mistakes.
-Individual experiences are limited and cannot replace insights about consumers as a whole.
+Individual experiences are limited and cannot replace insights about consumer behavior derived from research or real-world results.
 When a team is united in their efforts to prioritize the customer over personal taste, it opens the door for more collaborative partnerships, more productive conversations, and better work overall.

 Photo by James Heaton